caxy/front-end-starter-kit/src/styleguide/project-assets/homepage.md

-# Welcome to the Caxy Boilerplate Style Guide
+# Welcome to the Caxy Front End Starter Kit Style Guide

 A record of patterns and components will be maintained here as they are added to the style guide, grouped by version number.